Here are my unedited Kilimanjaro diaries climbing the Lemosho Route in August.

 Dinner was hilarious with much fun and banter.
 The group is getting on really well and most people are feeling good.

 I slept wonderfully!
-Very cold last night but I was warm and cosy in my tent.
+Very cold last night but I was warm and cozy in my tent.
 I’ve got the hang of how to dress properly for these temperatures.

 We had a leisurely breakfast then during our medical check all of us had conspired to complain of constipation!
 This made our guides very bemused, and us very amused.